pytorch/glow/docs/Backends.md

 - `virtual bool shouldShareBuffers() const;`

   - Allow the backend to disable the buffer sharing optimization.
-This may be prefered by backends which would like to do their own memory optimizations.
+This may be preferred by backends which would like to do their own memory optimizations.
 Returns true by default.

 - `virtual void save(Function *F, llvm::StringRef outputDir, llvm::StringRef networkName) const;`